Abdalla-Hiekal/PyramidFileUploader/README.md

 ```
 function pyramidFileUplaoder(arg,success,before,errorFun)

-arg.extintionSizeError() -> Default: use Sweetalert to show the errors to user, parameters: first-> list of files objects have extention error  ^^ second-> list of files objects have size error
+arg.extintionSizeError() -> Default: use Sweetalert to show the errors to user,
+parameters: first-> list of files objects have extention error
+^^ second-> list of files objects have size error

-success(serverResponse)  ->  Default:empty,function to excute in case of success state, parameters:server_response
+success(serverResponse)  ->  Default:empty,function to excute in case of success state
+parameters:server_response

-before() -> Default:true, if not ture, will not send the request to the server, used to validate other inputs before send data to the server,parameters:no
+before() -> Default:true, if not ture,request will not be sent to the server,
+(used to validate other inputs before send data to the server),parameters:no

 errorFun(error) -> Default:empty,excuted when error,parameters:error